sodadata/docs/soda-cl/profile.md

 This configuration is limited in its syntax variation, with only a couple of mutable parts to specify the datasets from which to gather and send sample rows to Soda Cloud.

 The example configuration below uses a wildcard character (`%`) to specify that, during a scan, Soda Core captures the column profile information for all the columns in the dataset named `retail_orders`.
 The `.` in the syntax separates the dataset name from the column name.
-Since `_` is a wildcard character, it is escaped with a backslash `\` before the character (e.g. `\_`).
-Note that your data source may not support backslashes as an escape character, so you may need to use a different escape character.
+Since `_` is a wildcard character, the example escapes the character with a backslash `\`.
+Note that your data source may not support backslashes to escape a character, so you may need to use a different escape character.

 ```yaml
 profile columns: